 For example, in the Kansai region, we say "ôkini" (大 き に) to say thank you.
 To thank someone for their benevolence or help, use "o-sewani nalimash'ta (お 世 話 に に な り り し し た)".
 And there is even a way to thank and apologize at the same time: sumimassen (す み ま せ ん)

 In Japanese, one will commonly find "uneegaisshimass" (お 願 い し ま) "to send thanks," and 'uneegai-itashimass' is even more respectful.

-Naturally, to speak Japanese, you will need to deal with numbers.
-But counting in Japanese doesn’t need to be a difficult task.
+Naturally, to learn to speak Japanese, you will need to deal with numbers.
+But counting in Japanese doesn't need to be a difficult task.
 For those of you who have already started to learn Chinese, the number learning process will be simpler.
 Indeed, Japanese digitization was initially borrowed from Mandarin.
 In fact, the Chinese characters (or sinograms) found in Chinese digitization are the same as the Japanese kanji, with a few rare exceptions.

 For those of you who have never studied Chinese, don't worry.
 Your Japanese course will have you covered early on in this department.